Which place is cheaper, Kotor or Cadiz?

 Kotor is a fun place to experience.
 Kotor is a small town, so it's a great destination if you're short on time.
 Visiting the old town is also a must.
 Most people find that five days is more than enough time to see everything.

-You'll find food and shopping around the historic destination of Cadiz.
+You'll find food and shopping around the authentic destination of Cadiz.
 The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

 Kotor is a small town, so you can explore the area with less time.
 The old town is one of the main draws for visitors.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.